KlassicCole/KlassicCole/README.md

 ## 🛼 Cole Dorazio

 Welcome to my corner of GitHub!
 I'm a curious builder with a passion for learning **software and hardware**, from Home Servers to Android apps, Raspberry Pi projects to MTG deck optimizers.
-I have a passion for being OCD about clean documentation and clear instruction.
+I enjoy creating solutions to everyday personal problems and have a passion for being OCD about clean documentation and clear instruction.

 ## 💻 What I’m About